Where Fightin' Blue Jackets Were Made!

 He trained with Company 954 at Camp Ward.

 John H. Bradley, up until June 2016, was thought to be one of the flag raisers at the second flag raising at Iwo Jima.
 As it turns out, he was in the first flag raising photo and not the iconic He attended training at Farragut and went on to receive the Navy Cross.

 If you have any information on when he graduated Farragut, we would very much appreciate receiving it.
 We do not have his exact graduation date, neither do we have his class photo.

-Other notable graduates include:
+Other notable graduates and staff include: